A Translation editor is a tool that allows you to customize UI labels. You can do it for any language supported in Valamis.

 With this editor, you can change any text in the Valamis UI to your preference.
 If you want to change the translation or want to rename something, take the following steps.

-1. Choose a portlet from the drop-down menu and the language you want to edit.
+2. Choose a place you want to customize from the drop-down menu and the language you want to edit.

 You can also hide the label from the UI.
 For example, it is useful when your target language doesn't use some prepositions or words in that context.
 Note, that hiding it clears any custom translation that you've added to that label.

 It is possible to reset the custom labels.
 You can either reset all translations across the whole environment by clicking Reset all in the Actions menu, or only for the currently selected portlet and language by clicking Reset custom translations.

 Importing and exporting of custom values are also supported.
 All custom values are exported into a JSON file, which you can import into another Valamis environment.
 It will check for conflicts and allow you to resolve them however you wish.

 - An existing custom value is different to the one in the file.

 - A value is marked as hidden in the file, but is not hidden on your portal.